Yaser003/cse15l-lab-reports/LabReport3.md

 skill-demo1-data/written_2/travel_guides/berlitz2/Vallarta-WhereToGo.txt
 ```

-The third command-line option only displays the matched pattern and not the whole line containing the pattern.
+The third command-line option only displays the matched pattern and not the whole line containing the pattern. unlike command-line two, this only shows the word
+and the path instead of the whole file and the path.

 format: